davrous/acsauth/readme.md

 ![Creating the repo from the template](./images/acsquicktesttemplatebutton002.jpg)

-### Step 2 - provision all required resources using the Deploy To Azure button
+### Step 2 - provision all required resources using the 'Deploy To Azure' button

 This will copy this repo into your Github account.
 Simply click on the "**Deploy To Azure**" button below: